sahanalva/Project_Collection_and_Assignment/README.md

-# Project Collection and Assignment
+# Project Collection and Assignment (Spring 2020)

 This is a fork of "Project Collection and Assignment" from https://github.com/PuneetKohli/Project_Collection_and_Assignment.
-Now (Spring 2020), the FellowshipOfTheRing is working on this project.
+Now, the FellowshipOfTheRing is working on this project.

 Iteration 1
 ===================